Chisom83/Sports-Sales-Analysis/README.md

 - Revenue by Region
 - Regional Expansion & Marketing
   - More stores should be open in other states in the United Kingdom inorder to increase sales
-  - United States and Austrialia perform well overall, underperforming states in this country and other country need targeted market surveys to identify issues and improve strategies.
+  - United States and Austrialia perform well overall,but underperforming states in this country and other country need targeted market surveys to identify issues and improve strategies.
 - Billboard Advertising
   - Utilize billboard ads for awareness in different regions so that people will get to known where their stores are located in each states and country.

 - Age category Marketing Strategies
 - Adults (Primary Customers)
-  - Utilize email marketing e.g., fitness tips, new arrivals etc, in marketing to them.
+  - Utilize email marketing e.g., fitness tips, new arrivals etc, to market their goods.
-  - Offer home delivery services to accommodate busy work schedules seeing that most of these people are busy with work.
+  - Offer home delivery services to accommodate busy work schedules indiviuals seeing that most of these people are busy with work.
-  - Family bundles should be introduce to encourage bulk purchases.
+  - Family bundles should be introduce to encourage bulk purchases of product that will increase sales.
-  - Develop a user-friendly website with customer reviews to encourage them to easily access the store online and also be encouraged by other people's review.
+  - Develop a user-friendly website with customer reviews to encourage their customers to easily access the store online and also be encouraged by other people's review.
 - Young Adults
   - Focus on social media marketing (TikTok, Instagram for videos; Facebook for ads; YouTube for video & reviews and Twitter for reviews).
   - Partner with influencers to advertist the product to drive engagement.